 Raw vs. Blanched Broccoli

 A lot of broccoli salads use raw broccoli, but I prefer broccoli that’s lightly blanched, say for about 30 seconds.
-This takes away the raw flavour, gives broccoli a bright green colour, makes it safer too because vegetables like broccoli and cauliflower can sometimes have worms that can go unnoticed, and still keeps it crunchy.
+This takes away the raw flavor, gives broccoli a bright green color, makes it safer too because vegetables like broccoli and cauliflower can sometimes have worms that can go unnoticed, and still keeps it crunchy.
 However, if you prefer to eat broccoli raw in salads, feel free to leave it raw.
 The salad is refrigerated for an hour before serving which will make the broccoli slightly tender naturally.

 Which Apples are best for this apple broccoli walnut salad

 We’ve used ‘washington apples’ in this recipe which are bright red, firm and really crunchy.
 But we’ve also tried this with a mix of tart green and sweet red apples and that tastes fantastic as well.
 Look for apples which don’t have bruises on the skin, are firm and don’t have any mushy pockets when you press them.

 I love all the different colors and textures of this apple broccoli walnut salad.
 I know I’m going to make it for annual christmas lunch this year because it just feels like a winter salad.

 - Antipasto Tortellini Salad